Azure/prometheus-collector/README.md

 This project is Azure Monitor managed service for Prometheus, which is the agent based solution to collect Prometheus metrics to be sent to managed Azure Monitor store.

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a